legendarycode3/whitelist-smart-contract/README.md

 ## Project Overview
-A simple whitelist smart contract manages a list of pre-approved wallet addresses to
+A  whitelist smart contract manages a list of pre-approved wallet addresses to grant exclusive, restricted access to on-chain events like NFT presales, token launches,

 ## 📌 Features
 * ****Access Control:**** The contract restricts certain actions to approved addresses only.